MoveFM-R: Advancing Mobility Foundation Models via Language-driven Semantic Reasoning: Experiments

+\item \textbf{Enhancing the MFM Backbone:} Compared to TrajMoE (which serves as our mobility encoder), MoveFM-R achieves a substantial improvement of approximately 20.4\%.
+This significant margin validates our core hypothesis: the statistical power of MFMs is constrained by a lack of semantic understanding, and our framework successfully unlocks this potential by integrating LLM-driven reasoning.

+\item \textbf{Necessity of Spatiotemporal Features:} Our approach outperforms pure LLM-based baselines (which rely solely on plain text input) by an additional 13.9\%.
+This highlights the limitation of treating mobility purely as a language task and emphasizes the critical value of grounding LLMs in domain-specific spatiotemporal representations captured by the MFM. \end{enumerate}

-\textbf{Zero-Shot and Few-Shot Performance} For the zero-shot experiments, we pre-trained the model on data from three cities and tested it on the remaining cities (treated as novel environments).
-For the few-shot experiments, we fine-tuned the model on 500 examples from the remaining cities and then tested it.
-The results, presented in Table~\ref{tab:city-zeroshot}, reveal several key findings.
-First, our approach consistently outperforms both the strongest sequence-based and LLM baseline models (TrajMoE,QT-Mob) in terms of zero-shot and few-shot performance across all four cities, demonstrating robust generalization to novel environments.
-Second, the LLM-based approach, QT-MOB, comprehensively outperforms the purely sequence-based model, TrajMoE, highlighting the impressive ability of language models to transfer knowledge across diverse urban environments.
-Notably, our approach achieves zero-shot accuracy in all four cities that surpasses the classic method, DeepMove, even when the latter is fine-tuned on the full dataset, further emphasizing the strong generalization capabilities of our method.
+\textbf{Zero-Shot and Few-Shot Performance.} To evaluate the model's generalization capability across geographic domains, we conducted zero-shot experiments (training on three cities and testing on the fourth novel city) and few-shot experiments (fine-tuning on only 500 examples of the target city).
+The results, presented in Table~\ref{tab:city-zeroshot}, reveal several critical insights:

+First, our approach consistently outperforms both the strongest sequence-based (TrajMoE) and LLM-based (QT-Mob) baselines in terms of zero-shot and few-shot performance across all four cities.
+This robust generalization stems from the synergy between our \textbf{Universal Semantic Codebook} and the \textbf{Mobility Understanding Curriculum}.
+The universal codebook allows the model to map unseen locations to familiar semantic tokens, while the understanding curriculum enables the effective transfer of underlying spatiotemporal mobility patterns.
+Together, these components ensure that both the geographic semantics (the "where") and the movement dynamics (the "how") are successfully generalized to novel environments.
+Second, the LLM-based approach, QT-Mob, comprehensively outperforms the purely sequence-based model, TrajMoE.
+This highlights the inherent ability of language models to transfer semantic knowledge across diverse urban environments.
+Notably, our approach achieves zero-shot accuracy in three cities (Chicago,Seattle,Washington) that surpasses the classic method, DeepMove, even when the latter is fine-tuned on the full dataset.
+This further emphasizes the strong generalization capabilities of our method, demonstrating that synthesizing statistical fidelity with semantic reasoning captures universal mobility laws that transcend specific city boundaries.